 We all know that many horse owners would eat Ramen noodles so their horse can have medical treatments due to injury.
 Our animals often come first, as they should since they depend on us for their very survival.
 We have a responsibility when we adopt, train, or buy any animal to act in their best interests.

 In the UK, physiotherapy and massage is widely used by horse owners and yard owners for prevention of medical issues.
 My experience here in the US is quite opposite.
 In fact, I’ve found that many owners feel that sports massage, stretching, and acupuncture are considered a luxury rather than a necessity.
-When we started Bridle & Bone Wellness we dreamed of helping animals by providing pain relief, relaxation, and preventing major issues related to muscle strain and lameness through massage.
+When my former partner and I started Bridle & Bone Wellness we dreamed of helping animals by providing pain relief, relaxation, and preventing major issues related to muscle strain and lameness through massage.
 We’ve been successful in many ways and we love our clients.
 We build relationships of trust and affection, so much so that we feel it acutely when our clients are sold or pass away.
 So then, why do we receive push back from many owners who either feel like we are snake oil salesman or a last resort if nothing else works?

 Common Misconceptions of Equine Massage